top of page

 Authors: Alexandra Byrne,** Bilen Zerie,** and Kelebogile Zvobgo

 How do societies remember historical political violence?
-This paper draws on an original dataset of nearly 200 proposed memorialization projects in 28 post-violence countries, from 1970 to 2018.
-These projects include the removal of monuments, the installation of museums, and the inauguration of national days of remembrance.
-We develop a typology and inductively generate a theory of the political contests and conflicts that are likely to be triggered by different memory projects, contests and conflicts that we expect influence the likelihood of project initiation and completion.
-We conduct an initial probe of our theory using the new data.
+We draw on an original dataset of more than 150 memorialization projects proposed by truth commissions in 28 post-violence countries, from 1970 to 2018.
+These projects include the removal of monuments, installation of museums, inauguration of national days of remembrance, and more.
+Truth commission recommendations data allows us to not only consider memory sites once established, but also to examine blueprints for the types of memory that could have been made.
+We develop a typology and inductively generate a theory of the political contests and conflicts that different memory projects are likely to trigger—contests and conflicts that we expect influence the likelihood of project initiation and completion.
+We conduct an initial probe of the theory using our new data.
+In so doing, we offer the first systematic, global study of setting and implementing the memorialization agenda in post-violence societies.

 "Confronting Truth: A Theory of Transitional Justice in Established Democracies"

-Authors: Nastaran Far,** Hailey Robertson,** and Kelebogile Zvobgo
+Authors: Nastaran Far,** Hailey Robertson,** Adriana Rudling,and Kelebogile Zvobgo

 Why do established democracies adopt transitional justice (TJ) institutions like truth commissions?
 Three explanations dominate extant scholarly accounts of TJ adoption: (1) elite bargains, (2) power struggle between elites and the masses, and (3) external pressure from foreign governments, international organizations, and human rights non-governmental organizations.
 However, these explanations do not travel well beyond ideal-typical TJ settings, namely countries transitioning from civil conflict and autocratic rule.
 Drawing on experiences of TJ in two of the world’s longest-standing democracies—the US commission on Japanese relocation and internment and the Canadian commission on Indian residential schools—this paper inductively builds theory about the relationship between interest groups’ access to legislative and judicial institutions in consolidated democracies and the delivery of TJ institutions.
 Following this inductive exercise, we trace how the commissions’ founding and design shaped their ability to produce a comprehensive account of abuses and influenced the implementation of their recommendations.